 For our family, things run a lot smoother when we have a schedule – but we’re still very flexible.

 Having a known schedule also help eliminate or reduce calls, texts, or people dropping by during your homeschooling hours.

-Pro Tip: Make sure that you create breaks in the schedule, so that everyone gets the chance to rest their brain.
+Pro Tip: Make sure that you create breaks in the schedule so that everyone gets the chance to rest their brains.